 - Keep it separate: It’s supposed to be rule number one, but in practice, few people manage to get it right.
 Try to keep your personal and professional finances apart, with separate cards and accounts for each.
 This enables you to track your business’ goal progression and performance far better.

 These are suggestions and should not serve as advice.
 Every business is unique and requires a custom plan.
-Consult a professional for a holistic roadmap to spring clean your finances this September.
+Consult a professional for a holistic roadmap.

 To find out about our insurance solutions best suited for your business, speak to your intermediary or visit www.santam.co.za.